 Is selling your art on Etsy worth it in 2022 ?
 Probably not.

-I wrote this article in French back in July, when Etsy just about forced everyone into free shipping.
-Now they are just going to take 15% out of every sale.
-So, this piece about selling on Etsy was due for a translation .February 2020
+I wrote this article in French back in July 2019, when Etsy just about forced everyone into free shipping.
+Now they are just going to take 15% more out of every sale.
+So, this piece about selling on Etsy was due for a translation.

-It’s been a few months now since I started selling clay animals.
-I started my tiny business by selling Etsy, a well known marketplace originally made for artists and handmade stuff.
-I had a previous experience from the platforms debuts – at the time I sold illustrations.
+It’s been a few months (at the time of the first version of this article) now since I started selling ceramic figurines .
+I started my tiny business by selling on my Etsy store, a well known marketplace originally developed for artists and handmade stuff.
+I had a previous experience from the platforms debuts – at the time I sold illustrations and it was okay.
 A few years later, I changed my mind about the marketplace.

-So, Should you be selling on Etsy ?
+So, Should YOU be selling your art on Etsy ?
 I don’t think so and here’s a full review of my experience as an Esty seller – with details and numbers.
 Disclaimer : this is my own opinion, if you like Etsy and don’t mind its perks, go for it.
-For me though, it’s too expensive and detrimental to artists in general.
+For me though, it’s too expensive and detrimental to artists and small businesses in general.

 It sure doesn’t look like it when you just look at the fees.
 It’s only $0.20 per listing.
 But it’s $0.20 per item, for 3 month, even if it doesn’t sell.
 You will spend quite some time writing about your items, making pictures, finding the right words, tags, categories, prices, shipping fees (well, no, strike that, you’re now basically forbidden from adding shipping fees, it has to be included in your price).